cameronpit/Unblocker/GUIDE.md

 Here is the procedure in more detail.

+* Starting with an empty queue, enqueue (initialBoard, 0)
-1. While q is not empty and no solution has been found
+* While queue is not empty and no solution has been found
-      1. Dequeue (currentBoard, currentLevel)
+    * Dequeue (currentBoard, currentLevel)
-      1. For every newBoard which can be derived from currentBoard by moving one block
+    * For every newBoard which can be derived from currentBoard by moving one block
         * If newBoard is in dictionary it was found at a lower level, so skip to next newBoard
         * Otherwise calculate move from currentBoard to newBoard
         * Add [newBoard : move] to dictionary
         * Enqueue (newBoard, currentLevel+1)
         * If newBoard has prisoner adjacent to escape chute then newBoard is a winner; mark solution solved and break out of both loops
-1. If q is empty and no solution has been found, mark solution unsolvable
+* If q is empty and no solution has been found, mark solution unsolvable
-1. Return solution
+* Return solution

 #### solve()